X-ray pulsar: Characteristics

 An X-ray pulsar is a type of binary star system consisting of a typical star (stellar companion) in orbit around a magnetized neutron star.
-The magnetic field strength at the surface of the neutron star is typically about 10^{8} Tesla, over a trillion times stronger than the strength of the magnetic field measured at the surface of the Earth (60 μT).
+The magnetic field strength at the surface of the neutron star is typically about 10^{8} tesla, over a trillion times stronger than the strength of the magnetic field measured at the surface of the Earth (60 μT).

 Gas is accreted from the stellar companion and is channeled by the neutron star's magnetic field on to the magnetic poles producing two or more localized X-ray hot spots, similar to the two auroral zones on Earth, but far hotter.
 At these hotspots the infalling gas can reach half the speed of light before it impacts the neutron star surface.
-So much gravitational potential energy is released by the infalling gas, that the hotspots, which are estimated to about one square kilometer in area, can be ten thousand times, or more, as luminous as the Sun.
+So much gravitational potential energy is released by the infalling gas, that the hotspots, which are estimated to be about one square kilometer in area, can be ten thousand times, or more, as luminous as the Sun.

 Temperatures of millions of degrees are produced so the hotspots emit mostly X-rays.
 As the neutron star rotates, pulses of X-rays are observed as the hotspots move in and out of view if the magnetic axis is tilted with respect to the spin axis.

 Gas supply

 The gas that supplies the X-ray pulsar can reach the neutron star by a variety of ways that depend on the size and shape of the neutron star's orbital path and the nature of the companion star.

 Some companion stars of X-ray pulsars are very massive young stars, usually OB supergiants (see stellar classification), that emit a radiation driven stellar wind from their surface.
 The neutron star is immersed in the wind and continuously captures gas that flows nearby.
 Vela X-1 is an example of this kind of system.

 In other systems, the neutron star orbits so closely to its companion that its strong gravitational force can pull material from the companion's atmosphere into an orbit around itself, a mass transfer process known as Roche lobe overflow.
 The captured material forms a gaseous accretion disc and spirals inwards to ultimately fall onto the neutron star as in the binary system Cen X-3.

 For still other types of X-ray pulsars, the companion star is a Be star that rotates very rapidly and apparently sheds a disk of gas around its equator.
 The orbits of the neutron star with these companions are usually large and very elliptical in shape.
 When the neutron star passes nearby or through the Be circumstellar disk, it will capture material and temporarily become an X-ray pulsar.
 The circumstellar disk around the Be star expands and contracts for unknown reasons, so these are transient X-ray pulsars that are observed only intermittently, often with months to years between episodes of observable X-ray pulsation.
+The Be/X-ray binary SXP 214 is an example of a Be-companion X-ray pulsar.